iRynek/django-template-minifier/README.md

 Django package, providing simple template loader.
 It reduces HTML output in templates by stripping out whitespace characters between HTML and django template tags.

+Things to note:
-It **does not** make any fancy compression, to do that use [GZip Middleware](https://docs.djangoproject.com/en/dev/ref/middleware/#module-django.middleware.gzip).
+* It **does not** make any fancy compression, to do that use [GZip Middleware](https://docs.djangoproject.com/en/dev/ref/middleware/#module-django.middleware.gzip).

-To compress CSS and JS use [django-compressor](https://github.com/jezdez/django_compressor).
+* To compress CSS and JS use [django-compressor](https://github.com/jezdez/django_compressor).

 Package Installation
 -----------